c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 First, we implement a useful addition for our benchmarking utility:

-Carlos, remember that this implentation was not available for constant an linear time complexity chapters, so apply them all.
+Carlos, remember that this implentation was not available for constant an linear time complexity chapters, so implement it and fix the format time..

 ```swift
 import Foundation